Key responsibilities of liquor licensees

 There must be an approved responsible person on duty whenever the venue is open to the public.

-- producers licences that don't authorise the sale of liquor for consumption on a licensed premises
+- a liquor production and sales licensee that doesn't authorise the sale of liquor for consumption on a licensed premises

 RSA helps control the negative impacts of alcohol and deals with: